Drew Waters Player Props: Royals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.51 team ERA ranks 23rd among all MLB pitching staffs.
+- The Dodgers have a 4.49 team ERA that ranks 21st across all MLB pitching staffs.

-- Dodgers pitchers combine to allow 96 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Dodgers pitchers combine to allow 96 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Miller makes the start for the Dodgers, his seventh of the season.
-He is 3-1 with a 4.13 ERA and 31 strikeouts in 32 2/3 innings pitched.
+- Urias (5-4) gets the starting nod for the Dodgers in his 11th start of the season.
+He's put together a 4.39 ERA in 55 1/3 innings pitched, with 53 strikeouts.

-- In his most recent appearance on Saturday against the Houston Astros, the right-hander threw four innings, allowing six earned runs while surrendering 10 hits.
+- In his most recent time out on Thursday, May 18, the lefty threw three innings against the St. Louis Cardinals, allowing six earned runs while surrendering six hits.

-- The 24-year-old has an ERA of 4.13, with 8.5 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .236 batting average against him.
+- In 10 games this season, the 26-year-old has a 4.39 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .250 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.